lynnfaraday/aresmush.com/_root/features/ares-for-players.md

 ## FS3 Third Edition

-Ares features a [new edition](/fs3/fs3-3) of the FS3 skills and combat system, that streamlines skills, adds new combat options, and offers various other improvements over prior editions.
+Ares features a [new edition](/fs3/fs3-3) of the FS3 skills and combat system, which streamlines skills, adds new combat options, and offers various other improvements over prior editions.

 ## Handles